unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 > :exclamation: First, take a look at the job description file.
 Can you understand how it works?
 Some helpful pointers follow.

 In general, if the syntax is unclear, you may want to check out the HTCondor documentation.
-In the course, we are using version `8.6.13` (there are still bugs in more recent versions concerning execution of Singularity containers).
-You can check that with `condor_q -version`.
+You can check the HTCondor version used on your submission machine with `condor_q -version`.

 For example, to get an explanation on what the strange magic line `Scene = $Fdb(ScenePath)` is doing, it is best to start from the [HTCondor web page](https://research.cs.wisc.edu/htcondor/), since links to the HTCondor documentation are sadly not stable yet[^1].